Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Methodology

 \subsection{Stochastic debt simulations}

-Finally, stochastic simulations evaluate the uncertainty around debt outcomes.
+Independently of the ND-DDT empirical-distribution scenarios described above, we additionally evaluate the uncertainty around debt outcomes through Monte Carlo simulations.
 The vector of shocks to key macro-fiscal variables $Z_t = (g_t, i_t, \pi_t, pb_t)$ is drawn from a multivariate normal distribution:

 where $\mu$ denotes historical means and $\Sigma$ the covariance matrix estimated from past data.
-Monte Carlo simulations (10,000 iterations) produce a fan chart of debt paths, illustrating the range of possible debt outcomes under macro-fiscal uncertainty and situating the disaster scenario within that probabilistic context.
+Following the approach of \textcite{Celasun2007}, Monte Carlo simulations (10{,}000 iterations) produce a fan chart of debt paths, illustrating the range of possible debt outcomes under macro-fiscal uncertainty and situating the disaster scenarios within that probabilistic context.
+This stochastic fan chart is conceptually distinct from the empirical-distribution disaster scenarios of Section~3.3.
+It is based on a Gaussian approximation of historical macro-fiscal variation, whereas the empirical-distribution scenarios draw directly from the historical distribution of disaster impacts.